mjwheatley/ionic2-meteor-login-fingerprint/README.md

 ###Android
 * The app sends the device UUID to the server and attempts to retrieve the token previously encrypted by the plugin.
     *  Server checks if the device UUID matches the one used when enabling fingerprint login.
+If validated, the token is returned.
+* Fingerprint authentication
+    * **Android**
         * The encrypted token is passed to the the fingerprint authentication plugin.
         * Upon successful fingerprint authentication the plugin decrypts the token and returns the client secret.
+    * **iOS**
+        * Upon successful fingerprint authentication the app uses the retrieved token as the decrypted client secret.
 * The decrypted client secret is sent to the server for validation.
     * The server checks the client secret against the hashed client secret just like it would a password.
     * Upon validation, the server generates a time stamped login token and returns it to the application.